MishaOpstal/BiggerSprayMod/README.md

 - **Network Synchronization**: All players see each other's sprays
 - **Scale Preview**: See exactly how big your spray will be before placing it
 - **Host Customization**: Server hosts can control spray lifetime and maximum count
+- **Privacy Mode**: You can enable My Eyes Only in order to prevent your game from sending sprays send by you

 ## Installation

 1. Ensure you have [BepInEx](https://thunderstore.io/c/repo/p/BepInEx/BepInExPack/) installed
 2. Make sure you have [REPOLib](https://thunderstore.io/c/repo/p/Zehs/REPOLib/) installed
-3. Download the latest release from the [Thunderstore](https://thunderstore.io/c/repo/p/OnTheLink/BiggerSprayMod/) page
+3. Download the latest release from the [Thunderstore](https://github.com/your-username/BiggerSprayMod/releases) page
 4. Extract the contents to your R.E.P.O. game directory
 5. The mod will be installed to `BepInEx/plugins/BiggerSprayMod`